blindassassin111/BRB_Caps/README.md

 Worked great with the JLCPCB black resin, but the 12U and 15U caps are very hit or miss with warping and fitment.

 I offer no warranty for issues you run into with the files and you take all risk having them made.
 They are offered as-is, just because I had a good result for some and bad result for others doesn't reflect your results/experience with having them printed.

+BRB means "Beyond Reason Bars" and was a name suggested by water (texas discord user)